 Here is a comprehensive guide to the gaming industry, upcoming trends, app-development essentials, rules of marketing, and some tips and tricks to build a successful future in this business.

 This was supposed to be a truly good year for the global games market as, according to the Newzoo report, 2.2 billion gamers were expected to generate $108.9 billion in revenue.
-For this massive increase, $7.8 billion to be precise, from the year before, we owe it all to the raise in mobile gaming.
+For this massive increase, $7.8 billion to be precise, from the year before, we owe it all to the rise in mobile gaming.

 These are promising times for enthusiastic app developers because the path to revenue leads back to them.
 Since this part of the industry’s field draws special attention from investors, developers can expect to see an expenditure in app development job demands.
-And, while app downloads are spiraling out of control, software developers keep popping up behind every corner.
+And while app downloads are spiraling out of control, software developers keep popping up behind every corner.

 Have you heard the news?
 The Android app industry is likely to surpass the iOS App Store in revenue this year.
 In other words, Android app users are massively growing which gives leverage to independent app developers and their projects.